tvdboom/ATOM/README.md

 			* 'arpack'
 			* 'randomized'
 		- for 'SFM': choose a base estimator from which the transformer is built.
 The estimator must have either a feature_importances_ or coef_ attribute after fitting.
 This parameter has no default option.
+		- for 'RFE': choose a supervised learning estimator.
+The estimator must have either a feature_importances_ or coef_ attribute after fitting.
+This parameter has no default option.
 	+ **max_features: int or float, optional (default=None)**
 	Number of features to select.
 		- None: select all features